ajayvm/fileP/README.md

 * for only getting all values from the bolt given ids.
 3 mechanisms are bolt, large slice, large map (1,2,3)
 * go run useOrgs.go orgMapping.go organization.pb.go Orgbbolt.go  ShardedOrgStore.go

+Bolt based retrievals are very slow.
+Need investigation. even 2nd run is slow.
-Current work stopped at profiling of the memory and CPU utilization
+Current work stopped at performance and total allocations.
+Memory and CPU profiling can be done next.

 ## Phase 4 - Replace Bolt by sharded Protobuf structures
 * In this mechanism, the saving is done via lists that are sharded on key